Photos by Paul Baker, Stadium Journey

-Parking is available for Brown basketball at no charge in the Erickson Complex lot next to the Pizzitola Center.
+Parking is available for Brown volleyball at no charge in the Erickson Complex lot next to the Pizzitola Center.
 Fans unable to find a spot in the lot can utilize free on-street parking in the area around the auditorium.
 Finding an available spot can be tricky at times, but patient visitors should be able to find spots within easy walking distance of the arena.

 The Pizzitola Center is located next to the Meehan Auditorium and several other of the university’s athletic buildings.
 Fans will enter the Pitz into the Heisman Lobby, which houses the Brown Athletic Hall of Fame and restrooms.
 A pair of entrances lead from the lobby into the gymnasium.

 The Gymnasium features individual plastic folding chairs on the near side, with the remainder of the seating consisting of plastic molded bleachers.
 There is a small balcony with additional seating and, believe it or not, some luxury boxes.
 With only ten rows of seats on either side of the court and seventeen rows on either baseline, this is truly an intimate setting.